Karel-Kroeze/pokemon-answers/readme.md

 ### Pokémon battle simulators

 There are also some Pokémon simulators.
 However, also to our surprise (and to the best of our knowledge), we found no reporting on how Pokémon compare to each based on the performance on repeated simulated examples (even though it is straightforward based on the considerable efforts it takes to build such a simulator).
+We mention a couple of examples: [The Pokémon Battle Simulator][1], [The Pokémon Showdown][2]

 ## Research question